Matilda Ridout Edgar: Philanthropist

 James David Edgar was appointed Speaker of the House of Commons on 19 August 1896, holding this position until his death.
-As his wife, Matilda Edgar was invited to become patron of enterprises such as the Toronto Infants' Home, the Imperial Order of the Daughters of the Empire, and the Women's Art Association of Canada (WAAC) In 1898 Matilda Edgar and Mary Dignam, president of the WAAC, arranged for members of the House and Senate to subscribe $1,000 to purchase the Cabot Commemorative State Dinner Service.
+As his wife, Matilda Edgar was invited to become patron of enterprises such as the Toronto Infants' Home, the Imperial Order Daughters of the Empire, and the Women's Art Association of Canada (WAAC) In 1898 Matilda Edgar and Mary Dignam, president of the WAAC, arranged for members of the House and Senate to subscribe $1,000 to purchase the Cabot Commemorative State Dinner Service.
 This was a hand-painted eight-course, 24-place dinner set representing Canadian subjects that had been made by WAAC members to commemorate the 400th anniversary of John Cabot's discovery of Canada.
 The set was formally presented to Lady Aberdeen on the occasion of her husband finishing his assignment as Governor General of Canada.

 Prime Minister Sir Wilfrid Laurier appointed Edgar to the Privy Council, and in 1898 he was knighted.
 He was already showing the symptoms of nephritis, a kidney disease.
 For part of 1898 Matilda, now Lady Edgar, was acting president of the National Council of Women of Canada.
 When her husband died on 31 July 1899, Matilda Edgar was devastated, and gave up all public activities for the next year.
 She briefly turned to spiritualism, and thought she received a message from her husband telling her to continue to work and to give her support to the children.

 Matilda Edgar became active in public again in 1900.
 She threw herself into women's causes, proposing that women should have the right to receive higher education, support themselves, vote, and not lose control of their property when they married.
 She became a life member of the National Council of Women in 1906, and was elected president of the council that year.
 She was elected president again in 1909.